 - Alma Media is included in the Nasdaq OMX GES SUSTAINABILITY FINLAND index.

-- CDP gave Alma Media score B in its Climate Change Disclosure 2021 and 2020 report.
-In 2019, Alma Media received a Leadership-level rating of A–.
-CDP collects data from companies with regard to the risks posed by climate change and the opportunities presented by low-emission approaches.
+- CDP gave Alma Media a Leadership-level rating of A- in its Climate Change Disclosure 2022 and 2019 reports.
+In 2021 and 2020, Alma Media received a third best rating of B. CDP collects data from companies with regard to the risks posed by climate change and the opportunities presented by low-emission approaches.